 Guru Purnima is celebrated across India with great enthusiasm and bliss.
 It is observed on a full moon night of Hindu month Ashadha.
-In 2018, it will be celebrated on 27th of July.
+This year, Guru Purnima will be celebrated on Tuesday, Jul 16, 2019.
 On this day, people worship their Guru by offering garlands, fruits, dakshina, etc. This day is also known as Vyasa Purnima.
 Read on this exclusive article only on MyKundali...

 Guru Purnima is dedicated to the great teachers and mentors who build up our future.
 Guru or a teacher is someone who acts like a guide in our lives directing us to the right path for our betterment.
 Therefore, it is a fine way of paying the homage to them through the day of Guru Purnima.

 According to Hindu Vedic evidences, Guru Purnima is celebrated on the birth of Ved Vyas.
 Ved Vyas is referred as one of the greatest Gurus in Indian Philosophy.
 He symbolizes the Guru-Shishya (teacher-student) tradition.
 It is also believed that he completed the Brahma Sutras on the day of Guru Purnima.